 - Legacy format customers can generate invaluable revenue and margin as digital transitions continue

-- The music business has tapped the legacy format opportunity with vinyl: XXX of Vinyl sales in 2016 were within the high-spending older demographic Rock genre
+- The music business has tapped the legacy format opportunity with vinyl: of Vinyl sales in 2016 were within the high-spending older demographic Rock genre

 Companies and brands Mentioned: Amazon, Apple, Bertelsmann, BuzzFeed, The Economist, Facebook, Google, Harper Collins, Instagram The New York Times, Penguin Random House, Vice, Washington Post, WP